Home | Accessories | Brines | Cook Times | Dictionary | Egg Wash | Frosting | Measures | My BBQ | Sauces

 2 oz Parmigiano Reggiano

-With a large hole grater, grate both cheeses and set aside SEPARATELY.
+With a large hole grater, grate cheddar cheese, mix with Mexican cheese and set aside.
 With a micro plane, grate the Parmigiano Reggiano and set aside as well.

 * Simple elbow macaroni is larger, has only one curve and does not have any ridges.
 It will work just fine, but the Barilla Elbows are just a step up.